 Bold statements exude confidence and assure the reader that this writer has something to say that’s worth hearing.
 A bold statement placed right at the beginning suggests the writer isn’t going to hedge their bets or perch passively on a fence throughout their essay.

 The bold pronouncement technique isn’t only useful for writing a compelling opening sentence, the formula can be used to generate a dramatic title for the essay.

-For example, the recent New York Times bestseller ‘Everybody Lies’ by Seth Stephens-Davidowitz is a good example of the bold pronouncement in action.
+For example, the recent New York Times bestseller ‘Everybody Lies’ by Seth Stephens-Davidowitz is an excellent example of the bold pronouncement in action.

-In groups, have them identify the underlying theme or moral of some tales.
+In groups, have them identify some tales’ underlying themes or morals.
 For this activity, these can take the place of an essay’s thesis statement.

-In our cynical age of ‘fake news’, opening an essay with a fact or statistic is a great way for a student to give authority to their writing from the very beginning.
+In our cynical age of ‘fake news’, opening an essay with a fact or statistic is a great way for students to give authority to their writing from the very beginning.

 This is best accomplished by selecting an unusual or surprising fact or statistic to begin the essay with.

 - “Did you know that the average teenager spends around 9 hours a day consuming media?
 That’s more than the time they spend sleeping or in school!”

 - “The brain continues to develop until the age of 25, which means that as a teenager, my brain is still going through major changes and growth.
 This means I have a lot of potential to learn and grow.”

 - “The average attention span of a teenager is shorter than that of an adult, meaning that it’s harder for me to focus on one task for an extended time.
 This is why it is important for me to balance different activities and take regular breaks to keep my mind fresh.”